Speeding killed over 10,000 people in 2016. This made up 27% of traffic fatalities in that year, according to the NHTSA.

 If you’re a new driver on your parent’s insurance, it’s important to tell them straight away.
 Now is the time to act responsibly and be honest about what happened.

 The same applies to a speeding violation as previously mentioned.
 If you received a violation for unlawful speeding, find out when and where your court date will be.

 Unlike someone who received an infraction, you’ll need to find an attorney in the meantime.
 They’ll help you to build the case and work to reduce your penalties and fines.

 What if you received only an infraction but face a possible license suspension?
 You should also consult with an attorney and determine the next best course of action.

 It’s natural to worry after getting pulled over and receiving a traffic ticket.
 Worrying only makes the situation worse.
 So, the next best thing to do is to take the right steps forward towards rectifying the situation.

 That’s where Florida Ticket Firm comes in.
 Our team of attorneys is ready to help you fight your speeding ticket, all while saving you time and money in the process.

 Are you located in the greater Tampa Bay area?
-Are you located in Miami-Dade, Fort Lauderdale, Broward, or Palm Beach?
+Are you located in Miami-Dade, Hollywood, Broward, or Palm Beach?
 We can help!
 Contact us today.